Employee Expectations: What Your Workforce Really Wants

 1. Positive work culture

-According to jobvite.com , 46% of job seekers cite company culture as very important when choosing to apply to a company.
-Also, 15% of job seekers turned down a job because of the company’s culture.
+According to jobvite.com, 46% of job seekers cite company culture as very important when applying to a company.

 The statistics above tell a lot about what employees expect.
 The work environment and positive work culture draw employees and are potential reasons for rejecting an offer.